osgi/osgi.enroute.site/_tutorial/022-tutorial_osgi_runtime.md

 layout: toc-guide-page
 lprev: 020-tutorial_qs.html
 lnext: 030-tutorial_microservice.html
-summary: A peek behind the curtain - the OSGi™ µServices runtime!
+summary: A peek behind the curtain - the OSGi µServices runtime!
 author: enRoute@paremus.com
 sponsor: OSGi™ Alliance
 ---

-In the `quickstart` tutorial we created and ran a simple OSGi™ Microservice.
-Before progressing to more sophisticated examples we'll first take a quick look at the OSGi™ runtime and the software DNA of your Microservices application.
+In the `quickstart` tutorial we created and ran a simple OSGi Microservice.
+Before progressing to more sophisticated examples we'll first take a quick look at the OSGi runtime and the software DNA of your Microservices application.

-## Creating the debug version of `quickstart`
+## Creating the Debug Version of `quickstart`

 To gain access to the OSGi runtime we need to create a **debug** version of `quickstart`.